 Liberia Municipal has a direct bus to Tamarindo that leaves at 3:50 am, 4:30 am, 5:15 am , 6:10 am*, 7:10 am, 8:10 am, 10:10 am*(only Sat and Sun), 11:10 am*, 1:10 pm, 2:10 pm, 4:10 pm, 5:10 pm, 6:10 pm* (This route goes through Flamingo, Brasilito, Matapalo.
 Takes around 3 hours.
 Normally is 2ish).
 The cost is around 1400 Costa Rican colones ($2.30)

-This bus is supposed to stop at Liberia Airport but there have been reports of this bus not turning into the airport.
-To be absolutely safe, it is best to go out to the main road of the airport (about 20 minute walk).
-You can also ask the airport staff if they have seen the bus turn into the airport that day and if you should wait there or go out to the highway.
+This bus is supposed to stop at Guanacaste Airport but there have been reports of this bus not turning into the airport.
+You can ask the airport staff if they have seen the bus turn into the airport that day.
+If not, you may have to walk 30 minutes out to the main highway under the hot sun.

 How to Get to Tamarindo from San Jose Airport

-If you are landing in San Jose Airport, you can still easily get to Tamarindo although it is a longer journey.
+If you are landing in San Jose International Airport, you can still easily get to Tamarindo although it is a much longer journey.

 Driving